Distributors, Common Carrier, and Terminal Operators are required to be licensed. See below for more information.

 Any entity operating without a license is subject to civil penalties in the amount of a $5,000 fine for the first offense, $10,000 for the second offense, and $15,000 for the third or subsequent violation.

 Change in Business Operations

-Current licensed distributors who want to perform any activity other than what they are currently licensed for must submit an amended application to obtain a license for the other activities.
-For example, if one is currently licensed as a distributor and intends to import fuel into Colorado, an application requesting an importer license will be required before such a distributor imports fuel into Colorado.
+Currently licensed distributors who want to perform any activity other than what they are currently licensed for must submit an amended application to obtain a license for the other activities.
+For example, if one is currently licensed as a distributor and intends to import fuel into Colorado, an application requesting an importer license is required before the distributor is licensed to import fuel into Colorado.

 Changes in Ownership

 Any person acquiring a 10% equity holding in a company or any change in ownership or equity within a 12 month period must report the change to the Department of Revenue within 30 days.
 If the change in ownership requires a new federal identification number (FEIN), a new application must be submitted.

 How to Change Ownership in Your Account